Suffolk County Traffic and Parking Violations Agency

 Drivers who receive speeding tickets and other traffic tickets that are returnable to the SCTPVA (as well as those who have had tickets pending with the NYSDMV TVB and are not represented by an attorney) should give serious consideration to speaking with a knowledgeable traffic lawyer before responding to the traffic ticket.
 How a driver responds to, and deals with, a traffic ticket returnable to the SCTPVA will have great bearing on whether a driver receives points on his/her driving record and other penalties as a consequence of the ticket.
 Drivers can contact our office and receive a consultation at no charge for tickets returnable to the SCTPVA.

 Paul Tuths takes a personal, hands-on approach to the defense of your traffic violation case.
 He will interview you over the telephone and through emails and review your documentation to obtain as much information as possible regarding the circumstances surrounding your moving violation.
 He will provide you with detailed information on how to respond to the traffic ticket and enter a plea of NOT GUILTY.
-After the ticket is returned to the court with a plea of not guilty, the court sets a conference date at which time Paul Tuths will appear on your behalf and discuss a proposed reduction or dismissal with the prosecutor.
+After the ticket is returned to the court with a plea of not guilty, Paul Tuths will set a court conference date at which time he will appear on your behalf and discuss a proposed reduction or dismissal with the prosecutor.
 We are able to proceed in court without your personal appearance based upon your written authorization in order to obtain a final disposition to your traffic ticket or summons.
 We will prepare the authorization letter for you to sign.
 From start to finish, Paul Tuths will be the attorney personally handling your case.
 We DO NOT farm out cases to other attorneys to make our court appearances on traffic tickets.
 We use our years of experience in the traffic courts of Long Island to get the best possible result for you.
 At the conclusion of the court case, Paul Tuths will contact you to advise you of the final disposition, the fine imposed by the court (unless the ticket has been dismissed) and the date by which payment of the fine is due.